Angie55/milestoneFour-chocify/TESTING.md

 #### Other bugs

-Other bugs and issues not yet resolved:
+Other bugs and issues not yet resolved before submission:

 ##### Add to cart